human-conditions/yodrew.github.io-original/_pages/plan.md

 A hygienic house, suitable for living and retreating

 - left-click images to
-	- open in new tab to zoom in more
+	- open in new tab and zoom in more
 	- download
-- download [source file](/img/plan/source/conic.svg) for editing.
+- download [SVG source file](/img/plan/source/conic.svg) for editing.
 I use Inkscape.

 ![plan: conic roof](/img/plan/image/conicroof.png)